Last update: 4/11/2021

 Open hotels in Mexico

-While green states can return to normal hotel operations at full capacity, yellow states cannot exceed 60% occupancy in their hotels, and orange states cannot exceed 30% occupancy.
-Red states remain closed to tourism.
+While “green” states can return to normal hotel operations at full capacity, “yellow” states cannot exceed 75% occupancy in their hotels, and “orange” states cannot exceed 50% occupancy.
+“Red” states remain closed to tourism.

-For example, the state of Quintana Roo, which is where Cancun, Isla Mujeres, Playa del Carmen, and Cozumel are located, is a yellow state, so its hotels and resorts are operating at 60% capacity.
-The same applies to Yucatán, Los Cayos de Baja California Sur, and Michoacán, where the Monarch Butterfly Sanctuary is located.
+For example, the state of Quintana Roo, which is where Cancun, Isla Mujeres, Playa del Carmen, and Cozumel are located, is a “yellow” state, so its hotels and resorts are operating at 75% capacity.
+The same applies to Los Cayos de Baja California Sur and Michoacán, where the Monarch Butterfly Sanctuary is located.

 Open beaches in Mexico

-During the ‘orange’ phase, only tourists who are staying in hotels can enjoy the beaches.
-States in the ‘yellow’ phase have opened their outdoor spaces, such as parks and beaches, but only to 60% capacity and with security measures in place.
+If a state is “orange,” only tourists who are staying in hotels can enjoy the beaches.
+States in the “yellow” phase can open their outdoor spaces, such as parks and beaches, but only up to 60% capacity and with security measures in place.
 During this phase, individuals must stay 10 feet apart and wear masks at the entrance to the beach.
+“Green” states’ beaches are open at full capacity.

 Currently, there are quite a few open beaches in Mexico.
-For example, Playa Centro, Playa Norte, and Pet-Friendly Beach in Isla Mujeres are open.
-El Delfín, Chac Mool, and Las Perlas in Cancun are also open.
+For example, beaches in Campeche and Chiapas, which are both “green” states, are open.

-So, if you travel to one of Mexico’s yellow states, you’ll find plenty of open beaches.
+If you travel to one of Mexico’s “green” or “yellow” states, you’ll find plenty of open beaches.

 Open attractions in Mexico